 1 Timothy 2 does not say that God wants us only to communicate with Jesus.
 It says there is only one mediator between God and man, which is a different thing.
 The passage does not say "be cautious" of asking people to pray for us.
 It doesn't do anything of the sort.
 The chapter begins by not only allowing intercessory prayer by third parties, but requiring it and indicating that it actually helps bring them to salvation and knowledge of truth.
 Any mother who prays for her children knows that.

 I urge, then, first of all, that requests, prayers, intercession and thanksgiving be made for everyone ...This is good, and pleases God our Savior, 4. who wants all men to be saved and to come to a knowledge of the truth.
 (Tim.
 2:1-4)

 We cannot read the rest of the chapter without considering that overarching idea.
-We think that Christians in heaven pray through Christ much better than you and me.
-They are much closer to Christ than you and me.
+We think that Christians in heaven pray through Christ much better than we on earth.
+They are much closer to Christ than us.
 Evangelicals pray for each other, and they don't say they are taking God's place.
 When we pray for one another we are participating in the mediation but we are not the mediator.
 Catholics feel that saints in heaven, including Mary, can pray for us just as well (or infinitely better) than our friends on earth.

 When a saint enters into the joy of their Master, they are "put in charge of many things" (Mat.
 25:21)

 Saints are serious prayer warriors.
 We don't think that praying with the Saints detracts from the worship of God anymore than praying with friends detracts from worship of God.
 Saints are not all knowing, but they know a heck of a lot more about this spiritual game than us.
 They are creatures.
 This does not take away the tremendous benefit we can get from communing with them.
 Catholics think "their intercession is their most exalted service to God's plan.
 We can and should ask them to intercede for us and for the whole world" (Catechism 2683).